 - Record your thoughts (connections, questions, mnemonics) in the margins.

-Personally, I use the following markings that I are handy for rereading or for typing up my notes.
+Personally, I use the following markings that I use for rereading or for typing up my notes.
 I use a pencil, try to keep annotations to a minimum, and avoid marking the text itself.
 Most importantly, when I'm done, I summarize the big idea, key concepts, main examples, and outstanding questions.

 || : excerpt this